How To Winterize Your Home

 As your house ages and settles or expands and contracts from changes in temperature or humidity, these gaps can open and admit moisture into your walls.

-If you see light around your doors and windows from inside or feel a draft, it' time to winterize your home.
+If you see the light around your doors and windows from the inside or feel a draft, it's time to winterize your home.
 Seal with weather stripping or caulk.

-Installation of most weatherstripping is simple, involving either stick-on materials or the more durable metal stripping that is put on with small tacks.
+Installation of most weatherstripping is simple.
+It involves either stick-on materials or the more durable metal stripping, which is applied with small tacks.

 Experts recommend weather stripping the entire perimeter of exterior doors: Affix one continuous strip along the top and sides and attach a floor "sweep" to the inside bottom of the door.
 Most weatherstripping kits and door sweeps come with detailed instructions.